hashgraph/stablecoin-studio/web/README.md

 Underlying token's keys definition (stable coin smart contract, current key, another key or no key at all), plus the possibility to grant KYC to the creating account at creation time (this option is only available if the KYC key is assigned to the smart contract and the Supply Key is not assigned to the creating account).

+In this step, the user can also configure the stable coin proxy admin owner.
+By default, this ownership belongs to the account creating the stable coin, but the user has the chance to change this default behaviour by configuring another account id, which can belongs to a contract, like a timelock controller, a cold wallet, or whatever account.

 ![Selection_038](https://github.com/hashgraph/hedera-accelerator-stablecoin/assets/108128685/99d76040-8ac6-4bb9-b6d1-18c433b0bc43)